vinniefalco/LuaBridge/README.md

 ### Data, Properties, and Functions

 Data, properties, and functions are registered into a namespace using `addVariable`, `addProperty`, and `addFunction`.
-When functions registered to Lua are called by Lua scripts, LuaBridge automatically takes care of the conversion of arguments into the appropriate data type when doing so is possible.
+When registered functions are called by scripts, LuaBridge automatically takes care of the conversion of arguments into the appropriate data type when doing so is possible.
 This automated system works for the function's return value, and up to 8 parameters although more can be added by extending the templates.
 Pointers, references, and objects of class type as parameters are treated specially, and explained in a later section.
 Given the following:

     int globalVar;
     static float staticVar;